 If you’re looking for a good time, head to Rainey Street or 6th Street for live music, karaoke, dancing, and as many bars as you can fit into one night!

 Palm Springs is a good place to go if you want to relax and focus on your well-being.
 This Southern California desert city offers one of the best warm winter vacations in the US with its towering palm trees, adventurous outdoor experiences, beautiful poolside cabanas, and modern restaurants.

 With highs in the mid-70s, spending the day outside during the winter is a real treat!
 Some of the best things to do in Palm Springs include exploring the hiking trails of Joshua Tree National Park on a jeep excursion or taking the Palm Springs Aerial Tramway for breathtaking views of the valley from over 8,000 feet.

-Desert vistas and spectacular sunsets are the name of the game here.
+Desert vistas and spectacular sunsets are the names of the game here.
 From retirees to hipsters and LGBT couples, the city’s pools, spas, and nightclubs are drawing a diverse range of visitors.

 If you’re going on day trips, you won’t be disappointed.
 The Living Desert Zoo and Gardens, as well as the Coachella Valley Preserve, are just a few of the attractions in the neighboring Coachella Valley.

 - Best Gifts For Couples Who Love To Travel

 - Best Vacations for a Group of Friends